-You may choose to opt-out to personal data being shared for these purposes.
-When we are about to participate in a new data-sharing project we aim to display prominent notices in the Practice and on our website four weeks before the scheme is due to start.
+You may choose to withdraw your consent to personal data being shared for these purposes.
+When we are about to participate in a new data-sharing project we will display prominent notices in the Practice and on our website at least four weeks before the scheme is due to start.
 Instructions will be provided to explain what you have to do to 'opt-out' of the new scheme.
 Please be aware that it may not be possible to opt out of one scheme and not others, so you may have to opt out of all the schemes if you do not wish your data to be shared.

-You can object to your personal information being shared with other healthcare providers which will not affect your entitlement to care, but you should be aware that this may, in some instances, affect your care as important information about your health might not be available to healthcare staff in other organisations.
+You can object to your personal information being shared with other healthcare providers but should be aware that this may, in some instances, affect your care as important information about your health might not be available to healthcare staff in other organisations.
 If this limits the treatment that you can receive then the practice staff will explain this to you at the time you object.